Your story matters.

 I hold a Postgraduate Diploma in Psychotherapy and Counselling from the University of Leeds and a Master of Science with Distinction in Dance and Movement in Creative Arts Therapy from Pratt Institute in New York City.

-Professional Memberships:
+Professional Membership:

 National Counselling and Psychotherapy Society - NCPS